-Content Warning continues for preteen sexualization, nudity and gore.
+Content Warning continues for preteens in weirdly-sexual situations, nudity and gore.

 After the initial few minutes, this chapter is almost entirely filler, but don’t worry.
 That just means we’re going to have the opportunity to descend to even greater lows than we have already seen so far.
-Bear in mind when I say that that, in our last chapter, a twelve-year-old girl’s ass started to glow like a firefly.
-This is Final Fantasy canon. (more…)
+Bear in mind that these “even greater lows” will be releative to our previous chapter, when a twelve-year-old girl’s ass started to glow like a firefly.
+This is Final Fantasy canon.

 This OVA is about a preteen girl with a Crystal shoved up her ass.

 At this point you should already know whether or not you want to read this journal through to the end.
-There is nothing I can add that will fix, improve on, or even justify the above summary.
+There is nothing I can add that will fix, improve on, or even justify the above summary, nor would I be interested in doing so.
 For all of you who intend to leave: I respect you.
 Perhaps even more than I respect myself at the moment.
 For the rest of us: I’ve maaaaade popcorn!

 The Rift was made up of a random variety of interiors, to allow the level designers to essentially… do whatever.
 While there’s a lot of variety and can be healthy (as seen in, say, KH1), FFV’s mostly re-uses old elements, and I can’t say it makes for very enticing level design.
-Especially since they just threw the rest of FFV into a blender, leaving only a few spotlight moments to help the dungeon stand out.
+Especially since they just threw the rest of FFV into a blender, leaving only a few spotlight moments to help the dungeon stand out on its own.

-At the entrance, the Demons of the Rift Exdeath had freed showed up to taunt us, but no, please, don’t attack us all at once, that would be rude. (more…)
+Most of the interesting stuff in this dungeon had to do with bosses rather than level design.
+At the entrance, the Demons of the Rift Exdeath had freed showed up to taunt us, but no, please, don’t attack us all at once, that would be rude.

 Once we regained control from Mister Aeronautical Road Rage, it was time ot do some innumerable side quests in preparation for the big endgame.
 We got started by going to the Sealed Castle free our first and most important set of prizes.
 We picked out the Sage’s and Magus’ staves for our wizards, and the Yoichi Bow for Krile the Ranger.